 Signed into law in 2018, HB2931 requires all physicians with prescriptive authority (other than veterinarians) to send all Schedule II-V prescriptions electronically.
 Physicians who meet certain criteria may apply for WAIVER or EXTENSION available from the Oklahoma Medical Licensure Board and the Oklahoma State Board of Osteopathic Examiners for physicians who meet certain criteria.
-The Electronic Prescription Waiver or Extension Request Form can be found HERE.
+The Electronic Prescription Waiver or Extension Request Form for MDs can be found HERE and DOs HERE.
 All questions regarding a request for a waiver or extension should be directed to your respective Licensure Board: Oklahoma Board of Medical Licensure and Supervision (405.962.1400); Oklahoma State Board of Osteopathic Examiners (405.528.8625).

 The Oklahoma State Medical Association recognizes that each practice’s software needs are unique.
 Though we have not endorsed a particular software program or website, below are a couple of online review resources to help you find the e-prescribing software that best fits your requirements.

 Offers an advanced search tool that filters software options by specialty, practice size and pricing.
 In addition, the site features in-depth user reviews and screen shots of software dashboards.

 Offers a search tool that filters software options by features and pricing.
 In addition, the site features in-depth user reviews.